-However, Subdivision EA does not apply in all circumstances where there is an unpaid present entitlement.
-In some circumstances where Subdivision EA does not apply where a private company has an unpaid present entitlement to an amount of income from a trust, the general provisions of Division 7A may be applicable.
-This is where:
+However, Subdivision EA does not apply in all circumstances where there is an unpaid present entitlement to an amount of income from a trust.
+The general provisions of Division 7A may be applicable, where:

 - the entitlement arose after 15 December 2009 - the trustee of the trust is a shareholder or an associate of a shareholder of the private company - for that entitlement, the private company provides financial accommodation to the trustee of the trust, or enters into a transaction with the trustee of the trust which in substance effects a Division 7A loan.
 This can occur in circumstances where funds representing the unpaid present entitlement remain intermingled with funds of the trust.